Singular Twist Waves in Chromonic Liquid Crystals: Applications

 \subsection{Kink}

 We consider the following initial twist profile

 where $\kappa$ and $\zeta$ are positive parameters.
-This is a \emph{kink} representing a smooth transition of the twist angle between two asymptotic values depending on $\kappa$, in an effective width around the origin depending on $\zeta$.
-Fig.~\ref{fig:w_0arctan} illustrates the graphs of the initial profile $\twist_0$ in \eqref{eq:w_0_arctan} for different values of $\zeta$ and $\kappa$: either increasing $\zeta$ or decreasing $\kappa$ makes the initial profile \emph{less} distorted (whereas either decreasing $\zeta$ or increasing $\kappa$ makes the initial profile \emph{more} distorted).
+This is a \emph{kink} representing a smooth transition of the twist angle between two asymptotic values depending on $\kappa$, through an effective width around the origin depending on $\zeta$.
+Figure~\ref{fig:w_0arctan} illustrates the graphs of the initial profile $\twist_0$ in \eqref{eq:w_0_arctan} for different values of $\zeta$ and $\kappa$: either increasing $\zeta$ or decreasing $\kappa$ makes the initial profile \emph{less} distorted (whereas either decreasing $\zeta$ or increasing $\kappa$ makes it \emph{more} distorted).

 By \eqref{eq:IC_riemann} and \eqref{eq:L_u_1}, $r_0$ is given by